Undline/UndChain/readme.md

 #### Clients

-It is illegal on UndChain to not process a transaction regardless of how poorly a user acts on chain.
+It is illegal on Modulr to not process a transaction regardless of how poorly a user acts on chain.
 If you make a request and you meet the fee then the transaction is performed.
-So, what UndChain does in cases where a client who has a low Reliability score, is in cases where you are submitting a claim against another user it reduces the likelihood you will win that claim without substantial proof.
+So, what Modulr does in cases where a client who has a low Reliability score, is in cases where you are submitting a claim against another user it reduces the likelihood you will win that claim without substantial proof.
 How do clients have low Reliability scores?
 Mainly through false claims, but also when they act in either of the other user types.
 Think that you are a partner who has earned tokens and then you want to use network resources with those tokens, but you provided poor service.
 As always, you can redeem yourself by acting as a partner or validator.

 ### Latency / Cost